-Transcription Note: Morae are separated with periods in this chart to help remind you have the three types mentioned earlier.
+Transcription Note: Morae are separated with periods in this chart to help remind you of the three types mentioned earlier.

 Spelling Issue: "ei" or "ee"?

-Since spelling the same word two different ways can be confused, and because the non-contracted form is how the word is written with in the Japanese writing system, the use of writing such words with "ei" remains important.
-In the future, we'll similar issues with spelling, but for now, this is the main issue that faces you simply because you know that vowels can be next to each other and that vowels can be short or long.
+Since spelling the same word two different ways can be confusing, and because the non-contracted form is how the word is written within the Japanese writing system, writing words with "ei" as such remains important.

 Practice: Try pronouncing the following words.